-Tribal Health assists in solving systemic healthcare barriers in Native American communities.
-In addition to training IHS personnel in new clinical skills, we develop process improvements that help hospitals get accredited and win the community’s trust.
-We also hire from within the communities we serve – increasing Indigenous representation in healthcare and improving the local economy.
+Tribal Health helps Indigenous communities solve systemic healthcare barriers.
+We offer culturally responsive practice management and staffing across all specialties – and we develop process improvements that help hospitals get accredited and win the community’s trust.
+We also hire from within the communities we serve, increasing Indigenous representation in healthcare.

 Physicians And Nurses

 Hours of Staffing Coverage

 Hours in Critical Care Training